Dominic Collins: Jesuit vocation

-Nine Years War
+Nine Years' War

-Soon after his profession, a Spanish expedition was organised by King Philip III to assist the rising of the Irish clans led by Aodh Mór Ó Néill and Red Hugh O'Donnell during the Nine Years War against Queen Elizabeth I and in resistance to the Reformation in Ireland.
-Fr.
+Soon after his profession, a Spanish expedition was organised by King Philip III to assist the rising of the Irish clans during the Nine Years' War against the English-led government and in resistance to the Reformation in Ireland.
 James Archer, an Irish Jesuit priest assigned by the King as military chaplain to the Spanish Army, requested that Dominic Collins be assigned as his companion and assistant, due to his extensive military background.
 The fleet set sail on 3 September 1601 in two squadrons.
 The smaller part of the fleet, to which Collins was assigned, ran into bad weather and was delayed, eventually reaching Castlehaven in southwestern Cork on 1 December, the main squadron having reached Kinsale more than two months earlier.

 On finally arriving in Munster, Collins discovered that the province lay docile under Lord President of Munster Sir George Carew's domination and control.
 This was largely due to the recent capture and imprisonment of both Fínghin mac Donncha Mac Carthaig Mór and the Súgán Earl of Desmond.

-Meanwhile, Collins and Fr.
-Archer vouched with del Aguíla for local Irish clan chief, Donal Cam O'Sullivan Beare, who offered to raise his clan and block the march from the Pale of the Crown's principal army under Lord Mountjoy, but del Aguila declined.
+Collins and Archer vouched with del Aguíla for local Irish clan chief, Donal Cam O'Sullivan Beare, who offered to raise his clan and block the march from the Pale of the Crown's principal army under Lord Mountjoy, but del Aguila declined.

-The Spanish instead occupied the walled town of Kinsale, which was almost immediately surrounded by Lord Mountjoy in a siege that was to last three months.
-Seeking to rescue Juan del Águila's forces and break the siege, the anti-Tudor coalition of the Irish clans of Ulster under the leadership of Aodh Mór Ó Néill and Red Hugh O'Donnell marched across the whole length of Ireland through extremely bitter winter conditions, but were catastrophically defeated by the English cavalry at the Battle of Kinsale on 24 December 1601.
-The results would prove every bit as devastating for Gaelic Ireland as the Battle of Culloden would be for the Gaels of the Scottish Highlands and Islands in 1746.
+The Spanish instead occupied the walled town of Kinsale, which was almost immediately surrounded by Mountjoy in a siege that was to last three months.
+Seeking to rescue del Águila's forces and break the siege, the coalition of the Irish clans of Ulster marched across the whole length of Ireland through extremely bitter winter conditions, but were catastrophically defeated by the English cavalry at the Battle of Kinsale on 24 December 1601.

 Juan del Aguila then surrendered Kinsale on terms.
-Based almost certainly upon Dominic Collins' tactical assessments, Fr.
-Archer immediately engaged in recrimination.
+Based almost certainly upon Dominic Collins' tactical assessments, Archer immediately engaged in recrimination.
 He accused the Spanish commander of cowardice, vacillation, and dereliction of duty by both refusing to heed the advice of local Irish clans and refusing to sally forth and meet his Ulster allies at the critical point.
-Archer concluded, "[He] has the reputation in other parts of being a brave soldier, but [in Ireland he was] cowardly and timorous."
+Archer concluded.